Women's World Chess Championship 2018 (May): Future

 Due to various hosting and timing issues, the championships had varied from their intended annual calendar, pushing the 2017 event into early 2018.
-FIDE's plan is to get back on schedule by holding a second Women's World Chess Championship 2018 (tournament), with the full 64 player knock-out in November, culminating with the final two players competing for the championship title.
+FIDE returned to schedule by holding a second Women's World Chess Championship 2018 (tournament), with the full 64-player knock-out in November, culminating with the final two players competing for the championship title.
 The event was held in Khanty-Mansiysk, Russia.
-Ju Wenjun entered the tournament as top rated player.
+Ju Wenjun entered the tournament as top rated player and won the event.